One Man and His Dog: Cancellation and merger with Countryfile

 In July 2013, it was announced that One Man and His Dog was to cease being a programme in its own right, but the competition would become part of the rural affairs show Countryfile on BBC One.

 The first broadcast within Countryfile was on 27 October 2013, presented by Baker (who also continued as co-commentator) and Julia Bradbury.
 The Brace round was discontinued.
 Dermody was credited in 2013 as a consultant to the programme, but was no longer one of the commentators (replaced by Andy Jackman).
 For the 2014 competition, broadcast within the 28 September edition of Countryfile, Baker co-presented with Helen Skelton.
 The 2015 competition was broadcast on 27 September 2015 and presented by Baker and Ellie Harrison.
 The 2017 competition, presented by Baker and Charlotte Smith, was broadcast on 24 September 2017, and saw the reinstatement of the Brace round.

 Comedians Tim Vine and Kiri Pritchard-McLean competed in a special celebrity version entitled One Red Nose and Their Dog.
 Training footage featured in Countryfile on 6 March 2022, with the competition broadcast on Comic Relief night (18 March 2022).

+The competition was held at Goodwood in 2023, presented by Adam Henson.